taorems/sphinx_doc/docs/source/quickstart.rst

 ### Creating an asset
 To create asset for testing:
 1. Access the swagger ui
-1. Go to the `/api/v1/assets/upload_files` endpoint.
+2. Go to the `/api/v1/assets/upload_files` endpoint.
-1. Give asset name in asset_name parameter
-1. For file_bin_settings_parameter use /config/bin_settings.json file
-1. For the file_design_life bin use /config/design_life.json
-1. Execute the endpoint with the files.

 After execution you should see a succesfull response and the asset should be created in the database.